Or Tzedek--JCUA's Summer Teen Program

 The program reaches Jewish youth at the point in their development when they are making critical choices about their personal direction and connects them to meaningful and resonant experiences of Jewish life.
 Or Tzedek seeks to ensure that when our Jewish teens ask the age-old question "Who am I?" that "I am a Jew" resounds loudly somewhere in the answer.

 An innovative, experiential service-learning initiative, Or Tzedek works to strengthen the Jewish identity and social consciousness of marginally affiliated Jewish teens by combining hands-on involvement in social action, group text study, arts-oriented projects, and discussion groups.
-Comprised of both a summer immersion program and a year-round institute, Or Tzedek has grown into a robust, impactful urban immersion program that reaches nearly 100 teens annually.
-The program is comprised of three, eight-day summer immersion sessions – two regular track and one “advanced” track – as well as a year-round institute and a winter teen retreat.
+Or Tzedek has grown into a robust, impactful urban immersion program that reaches nearly 100 teens annually.
+The program is comprised of two ten-day summer immersion sessions – both sessions offer programming for first-time participants and those who have joined us previously.

 Each summer session provides the chance to work with a broad range of activist organizations and offers a wide variety of service experiences.
 Each session also offers workshops and text study sessions that place students’ social justice experiences squarely within a Jewish context.